werniq/mail-sender/README.md

 Before running the bot, you need to configure your Gmail and Telegram API credentials.

+### Your `.env` file should contain folllowing information:
+1. TELEGRAM_BOT_TOKEN
+2. YOUR_EMAIL
+3. YOUR_APP_CODE

 ## Gmail Configuration
--- 1. Enable the Gmail API and create a new project in the Google Cloud Console. <br>
+-- 1. Enable two-factor authentication in your gmail account, and generate application code (Instructions: https://support.google.com/accounts/answer/185833?hl=en) <br>
--- 2. Set up OAuth 2.0 credentials and download the JSON file containing your client ID and client secret. <br>
--- 3. Rename the downloaded JSON file to credentials.json and place it in the config directory. <br>
+-- 2. Rename the downloaded JSON file to credentials.json and place it in the config directory. <br>

 ## Telegram Configuration